IshanManchanda/betanode-workshop/docs/source/functions.rst

 * A function is a subprogram designed to perform a particular task.
 * Functions are executed when they are called.
 This is known as invoking a function.
 * Values can be passed into functions and used within the function.
-    * Through arguments that the function may accept
+This is done through arguments that the function may accept
-* Functions always return a value.
-In JavaScript, if no return value is specified, the function will return undefined.
+* Functions can return a value.
+In JavaScript, if no return value is specified, the function will return `undefined`.
-* Javascript contains some builtin functions, external libraries like p5 expand the set of these functions.
+* Javascript contains some built-in functions, external libraries like p5 expand the set of these functions.

 Defining a Function
 ====================